Practitioner renewal information

 Under rule 18A of the Queensland Law Society Administration Rule 2005 it is the responsibility of each practitioner to provide any change of address or place of employment to QLS within seven days of the change occurring.
 Changes should be notified in writing to firstname.lastname@example.org.

-Once you have submitted your renewal form, the completed form will be available in the messages and forms tab of myQLS.
+Once you have submitted your renewal form, the completed form will be available in the Documents tab of myQLS.

 A renewal application is only complete when all fees have been received by the Society.

 All fees are due by 31 May 2023.
 Before you log in to complete your practising certificate renewal application, you must know who is paying your fees.
 Practising certificates will not issue until all fees are paid.